haileyfagaragan/haileyfagaragan.github.io/essays/reflectingonAI.md

   9. Learning a concept / tutorial

-A lot of the time, I would used AI to explain key concepts of the course in simpler terms. _______
+A lot of the time, I would used AI to explain key concepts of the course in simpler terms.
+Using it this way, I am able to grasp key concepts without having to go through pages of readings or hours of video tutorials.

   11. Answering a question in class or in Discord

+I have never used Artificial Intelligence to answer or ask a question in class or Discord.

-  12. Asking or answering a smart-question
+  13. Asking or answering a smart-question

 I can't say that I used AI to ask or answer a smart-question.
 Our instructors were very clear on how to format our questions and how to answer other people's questions.